rvennam/check-scanner/workshop/part1-learn_openshift/exercise-create-cos-service.md

    2. **Add Secret to Workload** -> **Select a workload** -> **check-scanner-upload**
    3. **Save** -->

-Your application pod will restart with these new object storage credentials.
-Visit your application route again.
-You should now be able to upload images and have them be stored in Object Storage.
+Your application will restart with these new object storage credentials.

+### Upload a sample check image to your app

+1. Visit your application route again.
+You can find it again by going to **Topology**, clicking on your app, and then clicking on the **URL** under **Routes**.

-Download this sample check image and upload it to the app.
-Right click and save this image to your computer:
+2. You should now be able to upload images and have them be stored in Object Storage.
+Download this sample image by right clicking and saving this image to your computer:
 ![sample check](../assets/sample-check.png)

-Upload it to your Check Upload app.
+3. Upload the check image to your Check Upload app.
 ![check-upload-check1](../assets/check-upload-check1.png)

-Notice that the checks are stuck in "awaiting" status.
+The check image is now stored in Object Storage.
+However, notice that the checks are stuck in "awaiting" status.
 We haven't deployed our Check Processor application yet.
 Let's do that next.